siren-js/spec-extensions/README.md

 of the entry that contains this value during action submission (see [Submitting element directionality][submit-directionality] and step 5.13 of the [constructing the entry list][ctel] algorithm).
-This property is OPTIONAL and it MUST be a non-empty string.
+This property MUST be a non-empty string.
 This property applies to fields whose `type` is `text`, `search`, or `textarea`.

 [directionality]: https://html.spec.whatwg.org/multipage/dom.html#the-directionality